-Modern implants are made from lithium desilicate or zirconia.
+Modern implants are made from lithium disilicate or zirconia.
 These are both extremely strong, and lithium disilicate (almost always used for front teeth) looks realistic and natural.

-Cosmetically an implant look better than a missing tooth.
+Cosmetically an implant looks better than a missing tooth.

 Braces are the best example of combining functionality with improved appearances.
 Braces are about neatly aligning teeth and jaws.
 The aim is to produce a set of teeth that neatly fit together.
 This makes chewing and speaking much easier.
 It almost always means a noticeable improvement in the appearance of the teeth.

-Modern options, like ceramic braces, are less conspicuous that old models.
+Modern options, like ceramic braces, are less conspicuous than old models.

 Braces during our teenage years mean straight teeth during our adult years, though diligent cleaning is important.

-Adults who suffer tooth alignment problems may have them corrected with invisalign.
+Adults who suffer tooth alignment problems may have them corrected with Invisalign.
 These are a series of clear retainers that can alter the position of the teeth.
-They cannot correct all the dental problems that braces can, but they work very effectively for most minor to moderate alignment issues.
+They cannot fix all the dental problems that braces can, but they work very effectively for most minor to moderate alignment issues.